 Freedom Debt Relief is a much-appreciated and reputed company and they value this which is evident from the accreditations that they have taken the effort to attain.
 The company is accredited by both the IAPDA and the AFCC.

-Borrowers in debt should prefer talking to their creditors individually to figure out if they have any plans for your particular case of hardship.
+Borrowers in debt should prefer talking to their creditors individually to figure out if they have any plans for a particular case of hardship.
 If you are being called by collection agencies, you should try to negotiate a reduction in the principal.

 If you are not able to handle the negotiations with creditors on your own, you might be better off finding a creditor counselor through the National Foundation for credit counseling, at nfcc.org, or by calling upon Freedom Debt Relief phone number - 800-388-2227.